LouiseSteward/learn/congenital-disorders/text/quiz-03.md

 16. What is the life expectancy of individuals with Down syndrome in South Africa?
 	-	The same as people without Down syndrome.
 	+	More than half die before two years of age.
-	-	At least 25 percent die on the first day of life.
+	-	At least 25% die on the first day of life.
 	-	Most are stillborn.
 17. How can children with Down syndrome be helped to reach their full potential?
 	-	They should be placed in a special institution as soon as they are one year old.